Ruturaj-Godse/automated-model-pruning-using-genetic-algorithm/README.md

 ## Results

-We ran the pruning algorithm on the LeNet-5 model using MNIST dataset and ResNet-18 model using CIFAR-10 dataset.
+We ran our pruning algorithm on the LeNet-5 model using the MNIST dataset and the ResNet-18 model using the CIFAR-10 dataset.

 ### LeNet-5
 The Genetic Algorithm was run for 25 generations (per layer) taking around 15 minutes (per layer) to come up with the best prune mask and fine-tune the model.